sumanp/identity/README.md

 **Possible improvements**
 - Bootstrap could be installed for better UI
 - Entire app could be turned SPA with Hotwire
+- Delete should automatically remove the person/detail without the need to reload